shantnu/halfbook/halfbook/docs/index.md

 And if the author is still writing and I will have to wait 5 years for the next book, I want to know.

-If I still like the series, that's fine.
-I loved the Cytonic Series by Brandon Sanderson, and am willing to wait a few years, even though I know the later books end on cliffhangers (the first book is sorta complete).
+If I love the author, I might still buy the book, but the decision should be mine.

 Also, some books like Hyperion have won a lot of awards, so it migth be worth buying the whole series.
 Nowadays, Hyperion is sold in a omnibus edition that has both the books in one unit.
 I only found out about this because I read a lot of 1 star reviews complaining about this, and recommending people buy the omnibus edition.